Coronavirus (Recovery and Reform) (Scotland) Act 2022

-The Coronavirus (Recovery and Reform) (Scotland) Act 2022 (asp 8) is an Act of the Scottish Parliament which extends emergency powers used during the COVID-19 pandemic, legislates for remote provision of legal and administrative services, and contains protections against eviction for housing tenants.
+The Coronavirus (Recovery and Reform) (Scotland) Act 2022 (asp 8) is an act of the Scottish Parliament which extends emergency powers used during the COVID-19 pandemic, legislates for remote provision of legal and administrative services, and contains protections against eviction for housing tenants.
 It was criticised by opposition parties and academics as a power grab by the Scottish Government.

 Background

 COVID-19 pandemic and lockdown measures

 In early 2020, the global COVID-19 pandemic reached Scotland, necessitating lockdown measures, the implementation of which required new emergency powers defined in the Coronavirus (Scotland) Act 2020 covering devolved responsibilities of the Scottish Government, with reserved powers covered by the UK-wide Coronavirus Act 2020.
 The powers were time-limited, initially set to automatically lapse after 6 months, with the option to extend the measures limited to a further 12 months.

 On 24 June 2021, the Scottish Parliament passed the Coronavirus (Extension and Expiry) (Scotland) Act 2021 which continued the emergency powers for another 6 months until March 2022, with an option to extend them until September of that year.
 John Swinney, the then-Deputy First Minister and Cabinet Secretary for Covid Recovery, described the legislation as "essential" due to the continued presence of COVID-19 in Scotland, which was surging at the time.
-The moving of the expiration date for the emergency powers was criticised by the Scottish Conservatives and the Scottish Liberal Democrats, with Murdo Fraser expressing doubts about unnecessarily keeping "extraordinary and unprecedented powers" in light of progress on the COVID-19 vaccination programme.
+The moving of the expiration date for the emergency powers was criticised by the Scottish Conservatives and the Scottish Liberal Democrats, with the shadow Covid Recovery Secretary Murdo Fraser expressing doubts about unnecessarily keeping "extraordinary and unprecedented powers" in light of progress on the COVID-19 vaccination programme.
 The new act was given royal assent on 4 August 2021.